cuauhtlahuac/UdemyJavaMasterclass/MasterClassNotes.md

 Strings in Java are immutable.
 You can't change a String after it's created, instead, what happens is a new String is created.

+### Operators and operand

+Operator: Special Symbols.

+Operand: any object that is maipulated by the operator.

+Expression: formed by combining variables, literals, returns and operators.

+int myValue = **[ 15 + 12 ]** _expression_